ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

-If your ALB pods were recently updated, but a custom configuration for your ALBs is affected by the latest build, you can roll back the update to the build that your ALB pods were previously running.
+Version 3.11 clusters only: If your ALB pods were recently updated, but a custom configuration for your ALBs is affected by the latest build, you can roll back the update to the build that your ALB pods were previously running.
 All ALB pods in your cluster revert to their previously running state.
 {: shortdesc}

 After you roll back an update, automatic updates for ALB pods are disabled.
 To re-enable automatic updates, use the [`alb autoupdate enable` command](#cs_alb_autoupdate_enable).